playerdzm/dre-dashboard/README.md

-# Getting Started with Create React App
+# DRE Dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A simple financial dashboard for managing clients and DRE reports.
+Built with React and Firebase.

 ## Available Scripts